tslmy/threejs-dice/README.md

 # threejs-dice

+Fork of https://github.com/byWulf/threejs-dice that depends on cannon-es instead of cannon

 Create dice for your threejs scene and throw them on a specific side with cannonjs.

 ![Dice types](./docs/types.png) ![Start rolling](./docs/rolling_1.png) ![Finished rolling](./docs/rolling_2.png)